 Every time I go into WholeFoods and pass the seafood section they almost always have mussels on ice and I think, why don’t I make mussels more often, so I thought mussels and apples would be a great combination.
 While I love seafood, oysters require a little work unless you’re eating them raw, which is not my thing, but mussels are not only delicious but so easy to make.
 Seriously they take no work and steam in about 5 minutes at the most.
 Talk about a quick weeknight dinner!

-This recipe is a stepped up version form my basic recipe, Mussels with Vermouth and Tarragon, so it takes a few more minutes, but with bacon, apples, cream and apple brandy, the extra ten minutes is worth it.
+This recipe is a stepped up version form my basic recipe, Mussels with Tarragon, so it takes a few more minutes, but with bacon, apples, cream and apple brandy, the extra ten minutes is worth it.
 If you like mussels, which I assume you do if you’ve read this far into the post, you will really impress your friends and family with this recipe.

 How to cook mussels